cdoublev/css/doc/parse/parser.md

 **Note**: *parse a stylesheet* receives a `location` argument but only from [*fetch an @import*](https://drafts.csswg.org/css-cascade-4/#fetch-an-import), defined in Cascade 4 but removed in Cascade 5, therefore it can be replaced with *parse a list of rules* implemented with a `topLevel` flag (unset by default), noting that `CSSStyleSheet.replace()` and `CSSStyleSheet.replaceSync()` do not need to set this flag because they do not require to be backward-compatible regarding the handling of `<!--` and `-->` wrapping a top-level qualified rule.

-But [`@page`](https://drafts.csswg.org/css-page-3/#syntax-page-selector), a top-level rule existing since CSS 1, must be parsed with *parse something according to a CSS grammar*, which must *parse a list of component values*, which does not consume a rule as an object, before matching the list against `@page <page-selector-list> { <declaration-list> }`.
+But [`@page`](https://drafts.csswg.org/css-page-3/#syntax-page-selector), a top-level rule existing since CSS 1, must be parsed with *parse something according to a CSS grammar*, which must *parse a list of component values*, which does not consume rules as objects, before matching the list against `@page <page-selector-list> { <declaration-list> }`.

-This means there is a problem either in CSS Paged Media, which should not define `@page` to be parsed with *parse something according to a CSS grammar*, or in CSS Syntax, which should define *consume an at-rule* and *consume a qualified rule* so that they return a list of component values instead of an object with a `name`, `prelude`, `value`, assigned the corresponding slices of the list.

 What a rule's value definition like `@page <page-selector-list> { <declaration-list> }` represents is unclear because of this problem.
 It could be either:

   1. an `<at-keyword-token>` whose value is `page`, followed by component values matching `<page-selector-list>`, followed by a simple block whose `value` is a sublist of component values matching `<declaration-list>`
   2. a single object whose `name`, `prelude`, and `value`, match the corresponding parts of the value definition, similarly as for a function `name` and `value`

+This means there is a problem either in CSS Paged Media, which should not define `@page` to be parsed with *parse something according to a CSS grammar*, or in CSS Syntax, which should define *consume an at-rule* and *consume a qualified rule* so that they return a list of component values instead of an object with a `name`, `prelude`, `value`, assigned the corresponding slices of the list.

 [`<declaration-list>`](https://drafts.csswg.org/css-syntax-3/#typedef-declaration-list) must be parsed with *consume a list of declarations*, which must *consume an at-rule* or *consume a declaration*.
 All parser algorithms defined in CSS Syntax can handle a list of tokens or component values as input, and consume component values from tokens, which means that no input can match a production representing a token.
-Yet some value definitions contains productions representing tokens (see [value-data-structure.md](./value-data-structure.md)).
+Yet some value definitions includes productions representing tokens (see [value-data-structure.md](./value-data-structure.md)).

-The parser must not only be able to parse a grammar by matching a value definition, but also by applying a syntax algorithm before validating the result against the context, then matching the result of the algorithm against the appropriate grammar(s), and possibly excluding or replacing invalid parts of the result.
+The parser must not only be able to parse a grammar by matching a value definition, but also by applying a syntax algorithm before validating the result against the context, then matching it against the appropriate grammar(s), and possibly excluding or replacing invalid parts.

 To parse `<declaration-list>`, `<style-block>`, `<rule-list>`, `<stylesheet>`, the parser must first run *consume a list of declarations*, *consume a style block's content*, *consume a list of rules*, respectively, then validate their contents (rules and/or declarations) according to the context, and parse them against the corresponding grammar.